hogeschool/Development-8/Readers/unit2.md

 # Exercises

 ## Exercise 1
 Model a point in the space as a record `Point2D` containing a field `Position`, which is a tuple of type `float * float`.
-Define two different constructors for this point\: the first creates a point given 2 coordinates `x` and `y` taken as input.
+Define two different constructor methods for this point\: the first creates a point given 2 coordinates `x` and `y` taken as input.
 The second creates a random point whose coordinates are between two parameters `min` and `max` taken as input.
 In order to generate a random number you can open `System` and instantiate as global binding an instance of `Random` class\:

 ```fsharp
 let r = Random()